web3privacy/docs/docs/get-involved.md

 # Get involved

 ## _So you wish to be part of W3PN Ecosystem??
-We are so happy to have you!
 Let’s make sure we are on the same page about what our work is all about._

 Despite the foundational role that privacy is meant to play in shaping Web3, genuinely impactful initiatives remain scarce.
 Many projects leverage the concept of privacy as a buzzword or for public relations advantage, rather than addressing tangible issues or enacting substantial changes at the infrastructural and transactional level.